New releases

 But send volume is just the beginning.
 Once you’re capturing these opportunities, you can make each message work harder through advanced personalization.

-In addition to sending more triggered messages, a strong identity foundation helps you craft messages that truly resonate.
+According to the 2026 Attentive Marketer Pulse, brands that personalize are 3.5x as likely to report improved messaging performance year-over-year.
+So in addition to sending more triggered messages, a strong identity foundation helps you craft messages that resonate with shoppers—and drive action.

 Because you’re identifying subscribers more consistently, you can tie their behavior back to their customer profile, rather than that behavior staying anonymous.
 These detailed profiles give AI engines the context they need to personalize messages accurately at scale.